pramitmallick/spinn/README.md

 ### Running the code

-The main executable for the SNLI experiments in the paper is [supervised_classifier.py](https://github.com/mrdrozdov/spinn/blob/master/python/spinn/models/supervised_classifier.py), whose flags specify the hyperparameters of the model.
+The main executables for the ListOps experiments in the paper are [supervised_classifier.py](https://github.com/mrdrozdov/spinn/blob/master/python/spinn/models/supervised_classifier.py) and [rl_classifier.py](https://github.com/mrdrozdov/spinn/blob/master/python/spinn/models/rl_classifier.py).
+The flags specfiy the model type and the hyperparameters.
 You can specify gpu usage by setting `--gpu` flag greater than or equal to 0.
 Uses the CPU by default.

-Here's a sample command that runs a fast, low-dimensional CPU training run, training and testing only on the dev set.
-It assumes that you have a copy of [SNLI](http://nlp.stanford.edu/projects/snli/) available locally.
+Here is a sample command that runs a CPU training run for an RNN, training and testing on ListOps.

     PYTHONPATH=spinn/python \
-            python3 -m spinn.models.supervised_classifier --data_type nli \
+        python3 -m spinn.models.supervised_classifier --data_type listops \
-        --training_data_path ~/data/snli_1.0/snli_1.0_dev.jsonl \
+        --model_type RNN --training_data_path spinn/data/listops/train_d20s.tsv \
-        --eval_data_path ~/data/snli_1.0/snli_1.0_dev.jsonl \
+        --eval_data_path spinn/data/listops/test_d20s.tsv \
-        --embedding_data_path python/spinn/tests/test_embedding_matrix.5d.txt \
-        --word_embedding_dim 5 --model_dim 10 --model_type CBOW
+        --word_embedding_dim 128 --model_dim 128 --seq_length 100 \

-For full runs, you'll also need a copy of the 840B word 300D [GloVe word vectors](http://nlp.stanford.edu/projects/glove/).

-## ListOps Dataset
-The ListOps dataset is released as text files and can be downloaded [here](https://github.com/nyu-mll/spinn/tree/listops-release/python/spinn/data/listops).

-The data generation script is [make_data.py](https://github.com/nyu-mll/spinn/blob/listops-release/python/spinn/data/listops/make_data.py).
-Variables such as maximum tree-depth (MAX_DEPTH) can be changed to generate variations on ListOps, additional mathematical operations can also be added.

-## Semi-Supervised Parsing

-You can train SPINN using only sentence-level labels.
-In this case, the integrated parser will randomly sample labels during training time, and will be optimized with the REINFORCE algorithm.
-The command to run this model looks slightly different:

-    python3 -m spinn.models.rl_classifier --data_type listops \
-        --training_data_path spinn/python/spinn/data/listops/train_d20a.tsv \
-        --eval_data_path spinn/python/spinn/data/listops/test_d20a.tsv  \
-        --word_embedding_dim 32 --model_dim 32 --mlp_dim 16 --model_type RLSPINN \
+        --eval_seq_length 3000 --mlp_dim 16 --num_mlp_layers 2 \
-        --rl_baseline value --rl_reward standard --rl_weight 42.0

-Note: This model does not yet work well on natural language data, although it does on the included synthetic dataset called `listops`.
-Please look at the [sweep file][10] for an idea of which hyperparameters to use.
+        --optimizer_type Adam --experiment_name RNN_samplerun

 ## Log Analysis

 This project contains a handful of tools for easier analysis of your model's performance.

 For one, after a periodic number of batches, some useful statistics are printed to a file specified by `--log_path`.
 This is convenient for visual inspection, and the script [parse_logs.py](https://github.com/nyu-mll/spinn/blob/master/scripts/parse_logs.py) is an example of how to easily parse this log file.

+The script [parse_comparison.py](https://github.com/nyu-mll/spinn/blob/master/scripts/parse_comparison.py) generates statistics about the quality of generated parses.
+It takes `.report` files as input.
+These files are generated during model evaluation if the `--write_eval_reports` flag is set to `True`.
+Here is a sample command,

+    python scripts/parse_comparison.py --data_type listops --main_data_path python/spinn/data/listops/test_d20s.tsv --main_report_path_template RNN_samplerun.eval_set_0.report

 ## Contributing

 If you're interested in proposing a change or fix to SPINN, please submit a Pull Request.
 In addition, ensure that existing tests pass, and add new tests as you see appropriate.
 To run tests, simply run this command from the root directory:

     nosetests python/spinn/tests

-### Adding Logging Fields

-SPINN outputs metrics and statistics into a text [protocol buffer](https://developers.google.com/protocol-buffers/) format.
-When adding new fields to the proto file, the generated proto code needs to be updated.

-    bash python/build.sh

 ## License